Crustum7/ccbf/README.md

 ```

 ## Bytecode instructions

+The following is a complete list of the supported operations and their bytecode representation.

 | Operation         | Description                                                       | Bytecode | Parameters      |
 | ----------------- | ----------------------------------------------------------------- | -------- | --------------- |